Puchaczov/Musoq/docs/articles.markdown

 Clear table with listed directories and the space they occupies (including subdirectories!).
 As there is a tremendous amount of files in the file system we need something that does quick overview of where to look for losted space.

-I prefer to continuously go deeper into there tree only for that directories that have high level of used space.
+I prefer to continuously go deeper into tree only for that directories that have high level of used space.
 This way, I can visit only those directories that have something big inside (or aggregated size of files is big) as I don't want to waste of time to look over lowly occupied folders.
 Let's look a query then:

 ```